rcos/observatory-new/scripts/importer/README.md

 This uses the following Ruby Gems:
 - [Mongo](https://rubygems.org/gems/mongo)

-These gems require that you have `ruby-devel` installed in order to build their native bindings.
+This gem requires that you have `ruby-devel` installed in order to build its native bindings.
-These should be available from your distrobutions package manager.
+This should be available from your distributions package manager.

-These gems can be installed locally using `rake install` or `bundle install --path vendor/bundle`.
+Gems can be installed locally using `rake deps` or `bundle install --path vendor/bundle`.